RecWest and Shorten Reserve

 What is the plan for RecWest and Shorten groups and sports?

-Transition plans are being developed with RecWest, sports groups and community organisations to support their activities during construction.
+Transition plans have been developed with RecWest, sports groups and community organisations to support their activities during construction.

 Is there an opportunity for the community to influence the design?